life-and-dev/son/index.md

 Jesus himself consistently affirmed this Father-Son relationship.
 He referred to himself as the "Son **of** God" (John 10:36 (ESV)) and prayed publicly to demonstrate this distinction:

-> And Jesus lifted up his eyes and said, “[Father](https://ofgod.info), I thank You that You have heard me.
-I knew that You always hear me, but I said this **on account of the people standing around, that they may believe that You sent me**.” —John 11:41-42 (ESV)
+> And Jesus lifted up his eyes and said, "[Father](https://ofgod.info), I thank You that You have heard me.
+I knew that You always hear me, but I said this **on account of the people standing around, that they may believe that You sent me**." — John 11:41-42 (ESV)

 If Jesus prayed to himself as a "Father" Who "always hears" him (an action that happens between two [distinct](https://eternal.family.net.za/god/son/essence/not-god/distinct) parties), and Jesus prayed "on account of the people standing around that they may believe", then he would have totally confused everyone if he really was God the Father especially if he indicates that this "Father" had "sent" him (another [distinct](https://eternal.family.net.za/god/son/essence/not-god/distinct) action).

 Another example:

-> When Jesus had spoken these words, he lifted up his eyes to heaven, and said, “[Father](https://ofgod.info), the hour has come; **glorify your Son** that the Son may glorify you, since you have given him authority over all flesh, to give eternal life to all whom you have given him.
+> When Jesus had spoken these words, he lifted up his eyes to heaven, and said, "[Father](https://ofgod.info), the hour has come; **glorify your Son** that the Son may glorify you, since you have given him authority over all flesh, to give eternal life to all whom you have given him.
 And this is eternal life, **that they know you, the only true God**, and Jesus Christ whom you have sent.
 I glorified you on earth, having accomplished the work that you gave me to do.
-And now, Father, **glorify me** in your own presence with the glory that I had with you before the world existed. —John 17:1-5 (ESV)
+And now, Father, **glorify me** in your own presence with the glory that I had with you before the world existed. — John 17:1-5 (ESV)

 Peter also testified that God is Jesus' Father: